AviatrixSystems/Docs/HowTos/aviatrix_apis_datacenter_extension.rst

 that are done through the Web UI.

 The following is an example of utilizing the APIs to create a VPC/VNet under Datacenter Extension.
-For the complete REST API documentation, check out `this link. <https://api.aviatrix.com/?version=latest>`_
+For the complete API documentation, check out `this link. <https://api.aviatrix.com/?version=latest>`_

 Datacenter Extension capability manages your cloud address range.
 It creates VPC/VNet, subnets, routing tables and creates an IPSec tunnel to